Empty chair for jailed Iranian director at Venice film fest

 Panahi was arrested in Tehran in July and is serving a six-year prison sentence after being found guilty of promoting "propaganda against the Islamic Republic".

-He was one of three film-makers arrested in Tehran in less than a week amid a renewed crackdown on dissent in Iran.
+He was one of three film-makers detained in Tehran in less than a week amid a renewed crackdown on dissent in Iran.

 Panahi, who has made a string of award-winning movies, including "The Circle", "The White Balloon" and "Taxi", sent a letter from his prison cell which festival director Alberto Barbara read out this week in a panel on film-makers in peril.